 Focus is on transportation technology, modes, vehicular systems, and support systems for moving people and cargo in various environments.
 Study includes the effects of transportation on individuals, society, and the environment.
 4 contact hours.

-Prerequisite: TECH 200 or TECH 202.
+Prerequisite: TECH 200 or TECH 202 or TECH 202W.

 Offered: Annually.